openvinotoolkit/anomalib/src/anomalib/models/image/supersimplenet/README.md

 # SuperSimpleNet: Unifying Unsupervised and Supervised Learning for Fast and Reliable Surface Defect Detection

-This is the implementation of the [SuperSimpleNet](https://arxiv.org/pdf/2408.03143) paper, based on the [official code](https://github.com/blaz-r/SuperSimpleNet).
+This is an implementation of the [SuperSimpleNet](https://arxiv.org/pdf/2408.03143) paper, based on the [official code](https://github.com/blaz-r/SuperSimpleNet).

 Model Type: Segmentation

 ## Description

-SuperSimpleNet is a discriminative defect / anomaly detection model evolved from the SimpleNet architecture.
+**SuperSimpleNet** is a simple yet strong discriminative defect / anomaly detection model evolved from the SimpleNet architecture.
 It consists of four components: feature extractor with upscaling, feature adaptor, synthetic feature-level anomaly generation module, and segmentation-detection module.

 A ResNet-like feature extractor first extracts features, which are then upscaled and average-pooled to capture neighboring context.
 Features are further refined for anomaly detection task in the adaptor module.
 During training, synthetic anomalies are generated at the feature level by adding Gaussian noise to regions defined by the binary Perlin noise mask.
 The perturbed features are then fed into the segmentation-detection